Join the Hoar, Hoare & Hore Surname DNA Project

 Autosomal SNP tests (FamilyFinder at FTDNA and simply included at 23andMe) can be used by ANYONE to possibly find ANY OTHER relative tested if you both share ANY ancestor within 6 or so generations.
 That is, if you have a common 5xGreat or more recent Grandparent.
 While we cannot support finding matches in our project directly, company testing sites provide support for matching those tested with that company.
 And GEDMatch is a third party site that allows you to upload your results and compare to others who have uploaded; possible finding more matches across company testing lines.
 Positive results are very likely if within 6 generations.
 After that, actual relatives may still not show a match as the "norm" for fourth cousins is just above the noise level of the general population, for most people.

-Note: Project admins experience tells us that the transfer of Autosomal SNP results from 23andMe to FTDNA is not worth the money.
+Note: Project experience tells us that the transfer of Autosomal SNP results from 23andMe to FTDNA is not worth the money.
 FTDNA has a much smaller user sample base in their FamilyFinder product to compare against and a much smaller SNP marker set; overall this makes their percentage comparisons less succesful.
 And the import throws out 23andMe's Y, mtDNA, and X SNP marker results.
-But although 23andMe has far greater number of testers (appears to be 10-20x more), testers are using their product more predominantly for health analysis and not genealogy.
-So although you may find matches there, responces to inquiries for collaboration on genealogy is very sporadic.
+Although 23andMe has a far greater number of testers (appears to be 10-20x more), testers are using their product more predominantly for health analysis and not genealogy.
+So although you may find matches there, responces to inquiries for collaboration on genealogy is sporadic.
 For best results, do autosomal testing directly at both companies.
 Our experience shows 23andMe's Haplogroup analysis to be much more believable.

-- yDNA STR testing can be used by males to test if they are related in their male-only ancestor line to others tested.
+yDNA STR testing can be used by males to test if they are related in their male-only ancestor line to others similarly tested.
 It works for upwards of 1,000 years (30 generations) and is not limited to the 6 or less generations of Autosomal SNP.
-For most of western Europe (except Spanish-derived cultures), the male-only line will often follow the surname inheritence and hence the origination of Surname DNA projects like this one.
+For most of western Europe (except Spanish-derived cultures), the male-only line will follow the surname inheritence and hence the origination of Surname DNA projects like this one.
 This is the main test you need to perform to really be a part of this project.
 But it can only be done by those that are a male descendant all the way down the line.
 The yDNA STR test is somewhat unique to FTDNA.
 Order a yDNA STR test in the Hoar / Hoare / Hore Surname DNA Project and become a member at FTDNA.
 Already tested at FTDNA?
 Simply join the Project.
 Were you yDNA STR tested at another company?
 Transfer your results to FTDNA to join this project. yDNA STR testing is by far the largest component of FTDNA's user base.
 A 12 marker test is useful to initially see if you are in the ballpark with a surname project.
-A 37 marker test is really a minimum to verify you are in a family.
+A 37 marker test is really a minimum to verify you are in a surname family.
 More than 37 markers help determine branches in a family.
 You can start with 12 and upgrade later.
-No additional cost for testing incrementally; just additional time to full results.
-Basically, they do the full test no matter what you pay for and simply provide access to the additional levels of results as you upgrade.
+No additional cost for testing incrementally; just additional time to reach your full results.
+We suspect, they do the full test initially, no matter what you pay for, and simply provide access to the additional levels of results as you upgrade.

-yDNA SNP and mtDNA SNP testing can be used to find your earlier human ancestry.
+yDNA SNP and mtDNA SNP testing can be used to find your early human ancestry.
 Often termed Population Studies or Haplogroup understanding.
 Like for yDNA STR, yDNA SNP only tracks your male or paternal line. mtDNA SNP tracks your female-only or maternal ancestry as the Mitochondrial DNA is only passed down in the egg.
-The Y-Chromosome is inherited by males only from their father.
-The mtDNA strand by everyone from their mother.
-SNP markers more rarely change and are more commonly shared among many people and so are not useful for standard, nearer-term genealogy and surname work.
+The Y-Chromosome is inherited by males from their father.
+The mtDNA strand inherited by everyone from their mother.
+SNP markers more rarely change and are more commonly shared among many people and so are not useful for nearer-term genealogy and surname work.

 - yDNA SNP testing can help with the yDNA STR surname project by confirming your grouping.
 Those with very similar yDNA STR results should have identical Haplogroups as determined by their yDNA SNP results.
 STR results can sometimes predict, but not determine, the testers Haplogroup.